paibyun9/LCM-a2a-spec/README.md

 - 74 / 74 tests passed
 - 300+ stress scenarios
 - Zero-drift replay
 - End-to-end audit verified

+- Production-grade transaction traceability
+- Shopping and refund lifecycle tracking
+- Deterministic decision lineage from input to settlement

 This is not theoretical.
 It is operational.
+It runs on real transactions.

 ---